Defender for Cloud Apps alerts into Teams channels

 Create an automated Cloud-Flow and skip the trigger

-You now need to search for Cloud App Security.
+You now need to search for Defender for Cloud Apps.
 Currently there is only one trigger called "when an alert is generated"; which we need to select.
 Insert the Token and connection URL from the step before.

 Then add an action, which is called "Post message in chat or channel"